miarec/ansible-private-tls/README.md

-# IN PROGRESS

 # ansible-private-tls
 Ansible role to create trusted self signed certificates for intra-cluster traffic

-This role will create a self signed root CA and update the ca trust on all hosts to trust this CA.
+This role will create a root CA that can be used to sign server and client certificates.

 In additon, this role will create multiple server and client certificates signed by the now trusted root CA.

 Consideration, one of the hosts must be designated as the root.
 This Host will be used to generate all certificates

 ### Root Host variables
-- `openssl_root` ansible host that will be used to generate and store certificats
 - `openssl_base_dir` Directory where the certificate system will be store, default: `/etc/openssl`

 ### CA variables